No-Yeast Flatbread Recipe

 In a large bowl, combine the flour and yogurt.
 Knead the mixture with your hands until a dough ball comes together.
 Add an extra pinch of flour if the dough feels too sticky, or a dash of water if seems too dry.

 For flatbreads, divide the dough into 6 balls and preheat a cast-iron skillet over medium heat.

 Working with one dough ball at a time, press the ball into a disc.
-Using a rolling pin, roll it into a 6-inch round on a clean, floured work surface.
+Using a rolling pin, roll it into an approximately 6-inch round or oblong shape on a lightly floured work surface.

 Add one teaspoon of the oil to the preheated skillet and add the flatbread.
 Cook for about 3 minutes a side, until the flatbread is lightly browned on each side.
 Hold the flatbread warm in a clean towel while you cook the remaining flatbreads.

 For pizza, divide the dough into two balls and preheat the oven to 450 degrees Fahrenheit.

 Using a rolling pin, roll the dough ball into a 10-inch round on a clean, floured work surface.
 Add your favorite pizza toppings.